 Port of Aegina is busy, lined with a fleet of ferries, cruise ships and more.
 Onshore is a bustling fish market with a number of restaurants competing for that gorgeous ocean view.
 It’s a great place to get a delicious seafood meal with fresh produce.
 To explore the island, you can rent a motorbike, hire a car, or simply wander on foot.
 The old town was relatively quiet when we visited in early October, as the summer season winded down.
 The quiet streets that were full of wonderful architecture details gave me a sense of Greek island life.

 After a few days in the city, we were curious to see what life looks like outside the city center.
 We hopped on a tram and took it all the way to the coast.
 Along the journey, we saw various neighborhoods in Athens, and observe daily life in the city.
 Traveling opens our eyes to new ways of life, but we must remember most people don’t live near touristy destinations.
 Sometimes, it helps to step away and see a different side.

 Read more: Best Non Touristy Places to Visit in Europe

-One of the joy of travel is the ability to try resaurants and local cuisines.
+One of the joys of travel is the ability to try restaurants and local cuisines.
 Athens has plenty to offer, and here are some of my favorites:

 Avocado – If you need some vegetarian fix, this café has a great menu of healthy and fulfilling bites.
 The atmosphere is relaxed, and a perfect spot in the center of town to rest from sightseeing.